gruns/furl/API.md

-For quick, single-line URL editing, the __add()__, __set()__, and __remove()__ methods of furl objects let you manipulate various components of the url and then return the furl object itself for further use.
+For quick, single-line URL editing, the __add()__, __set()__, and __remove()__ methods of furl objects let you manipulate various components of the url and return the furl object itself for further use.

 ```python
 >>> url = 'http://www.google.com/#fragment'